joshuaulrich/fosstrading/content/post/book-review-parallel-r.md

 > The chapter starts by showing you how to create a socket cluster on a single machine (later sections discuss [MPI](http://www.open-mpi.org/) clusters, and socket clusters of several machines).Then a section describes how to initialize workers, with a later section giving a slightly advanced discussion on how functions are serialized to workers.
 >
-> There's a great demonstration (including graphs) of why/when you should use clusterApplyLB instead of clusterApply.
-There's also a fantastic discussion on potential I/O issues (probably one of the most surprising/confusing issues to people new to distributed computing) and how parApply handles them.
-Then the authors provide a very useful parApplyLB function.
+> There's a great demonstration (including graphs) of why/when you should use `clusterApplyLB()` instead of `clusterApply()`.
+There's also a fantastic discussion on potential I/O issues (probably one of the most surprising/confusing issues to people new to distributed computing) and how `parApply()` handles them.
+Then the authors provide a very useful `parApplyLB()` function.
 >
 > There are a few (but very important!) paragraphs on random number generation using the [rsprng](http://cran.r-project.org/web/packages/rsprng/index.html) and [rlecuyer](http://cran.r-project.org/web/packages/rlecuyer/index.html) packages.